Jargon, jerseys and tactics: From bidon to yellow jersey via lanterne rouge, this is Velon's indispensable guide to the Tour de France:

 Each road stage has a short ‘neutralised’ zone which the riders roll through slowly before the race director Christian Prudhomme waves his flag from the race car, and the fun begins.
 It’s safer than a standing start - and also offers fans in the start town a good chance to see the riders up close.

 The French term for the route.
 Parcours specifically means the unique challenges faced by the riders on a stage and across the three-week race: all Tours de France emphasise mountains but in some there are more individual time trial kilometres, or a team time trial.
 Race organisers devise a route which challenges the GC contenders, and provides opportunity for sprinters, time-triallists and climbers.

 A puncheur is a powerfully-built rider who can attack and win on short, steep climbs, while also flourishing in faster sprints.
 A rider capable of overpowering rivals with huge short efforts, even at the end of a long day of racing.
-Philippe Gilbert (Quick-Step Floors), John Degenkolb (Trek-Segafredo) and Peter Sagan (BORA-hansgrohe) are all puncheurs.
+Philippe Gilbert (Deceuninck - Quick-Step), John Degenkolb (Trek-Segafredo) and Peter Sagan (BORA-hansgrohe) are all puncheurs.

 A rouleur is a strong all-rounder, capable of prospering on all kinds of terrain.
 Flat, undulating, hilly and even mountainous.

 The French word for masseur - a key member of staff on every cycling team, along with the chef.
 Try cycling 3,500km and see how your legs feel.
 Tour de France riders have daily post-stage massages to aid recovery ahead of the next day’s racing.